Taric Build Guide by L3gislacerator

 Champion Build Guide

-Hey, I'm L3gislacerator, a Diamond/Master-tier support main and gem enthusiast.
-Taric has been one of my favorite champions for a long time now, and over the years I've accrued nearly a million mastery points playing him.
+Hey!
+I'm L3gislacerator, a Master-tier support main and gem enthusiast.
+Taric has been one of my favorite champions for a long time now, and over the years I've accrued over a million mastery points playing him.
 What's there to love about him so much?
 Well, everything!

 Taric is one of the most versatile champions on the Rift.
 His kit allows him to adapt to any situation whether you want to get up close and personal with your enemies or stand back and protect your allies.
 With an entertaining smugness and dazzling abilities, it's hard to not enjoy playing him.